andydlindsay/jul25-2022-b/w07d03/README.md

 # W07D03 - Immutable Update Patterns

 ### To Do
-- [ ] Recap: Components, Props, and State
+- [x] Recap: Components, Props, and State
-- [ ] Immutable Update Patterns with Arrays and Objects
+- [x] Immutable Update Patterns with Arrays and Objects
-- [ ] Updating Complex State
+- [x] Updating Complex State

+props - data from outside our component (doesn't belong to us) state - data that belongs to our component